 If you own a salon or beauty business, you probably have a basic website and Instagram page at the very least — after all, you want your visual bases covered!

-The videos don’t have to be long or complicated; they can be as short and sweet as a 20-second before-and-after of your best client looks, or a client applying mascara your salon sells after receiving eyelash extensions snapped on your iPhone camera.
+The videos don’t have to be long or complicated; they can be as short and sweet as a 20-second before-and-after of your best client looks, or a client applying keratin mascara your salon sells after receiving lash lifts or eyelash extensions snapped on your iPhone camera.

-YouTube receives over 1.8 billion unique logged-in visitors to their site each month.
-Something as simple as a short mascara video paired with rich SEO keyworded and phrased captions can launch your business into the stars over time.
+YouTube receives over 1.8billion unique logged-in visitors to their site each month.
+Something as simple as a short video featuring colored lashes paired with rich SEO keyworded and phrased captions can launch your business into the stars over time.